justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 #### Objects

-Most Scheme data types are represented as heap/stack allocated objects that contain a tag to identify the object type.
-For example:
+Most Scheme data types are represented as objects that are allocated in heap/stack memory.
+Each type of object has a corresponding C structure that defines its fields:

     typedef struct {
       gc_header_type hdr;